-General requirements for the Master of Education degree include 36 credit hours of graduate level (5000 or above level course work), a minimum of two years of teaching related experience and successful completion of an action research proposal as part of core coursework.
+General requirements for the Master of Education degree include 30-48 credit hours of graduate level (5000 or above level course work).

 The Counselor Education degree plan requires a minimum of two years of experience in an approved counseling-related area.
 Students not seeking certification for K-12 Schools may appeal the teaching experience requirement with approval of the program director.

 In addition to the above M.Ed. requirements, students completing the Educational Diagnostician degree or certification program must meet the following additional requirements for the issuance of the Standard Educational Diagnostician Certificate: